83% of young people say they do not have an adult in their life who understands what they are going through

 All adults have a lot of responsibilities and stress – some have more, some have less.
 Your well-being is important, and you deserve their attention to this.
 Try to pick a time when things are calm.
 Know what you are going to share with them.
 If you can read up on it – do so beforehand.

-If one of your parents is part of your problem and trust your other parent enough, explain what you feel and ask for options what you can do.
+If one of your parents is part of your problem and trust your other parent enough, explain what you feel and ask for options for what you can do.
 You may request that they do or do not tell the other parent what you are sharing.
 You can also reach out to another adult in life that you trust, for example, guidance counsellors.
 Outside resources might help you get the help or support you need.
-If you are experiencing physical, emotional, sexual abuse or neglect, inform a trusted adult.
+If you are experiencing physical, emotional, or sexual abuse or neglect, inform a trusted adult.